Franklin's Ground Squirrel Project

 The cause of the decline is not known.
 In fact, we know very little about this animal at all, and that is part of the problem.
 It cannot be listed as a threatened species until its abundance and distribution are better described.
 This is holding back recovery efforts.

 For listing the species, it is also important to describe the squirrel’s former range.
-If you recall seeing this squirrel in the past, please fill out the form below and let us know where and when you saw it, even if it was many years ago.
+If you recall seeing this squirrel in the past, please fill out the form below (scroll to 'Report Past Sightings') and let us know where and when you saw it, even if it was many years ago.

 This mammal is more secretive than most other ground squirrels.
 It is usually found in shrublands and semi-open habitats and therefore has attained the moniker “bush gopher.”
 Franklin’s are the least social of the ground squirrels and live in small loosely knit colonies.
 They are the only ground squirrels known to also climb trees, though not as effectively as red squirrels.